behroozbc/DuckDuckGoDotNet/README_EN.md

 ## Disclaimer

-This library has no affiliation with DuckDuckGo and is designed solely for educational purposes.
-This library is not intended for commercial use or for any purpose that would violate the DuckDuckGo terms of service.
+This library has no affiliation with DuckDuckGo and is designed for educational purposes only.
+It is not intended for commercial use or any purpose that violates DuckDuckGo's terms of service.
 By using this library, you confirm that you will not use it in any manner that violates DuckDuckGo's terms.
-The official DuckDuckGo website can be accessed at https://duckduckgo.com.
+The official DuckDuckGo website is accessible at https://duckduckgo.com.